For more information about

 Many victims themselves do not identify as victims or realise the situation they are in is exploitative and equates to modern slavery.
 For this reason the official numbers provided by the NRM do not adequately reflect the true scale of modern slavery in Greater Manchester (and indeed the rest of the UK).
 As a result the DTN was introduced in November 2015 to help plug the gap of those potential victims that fit within this criteria.
 The NRM figures in addition to the DTN figures should therefore give a more accurate overview of the scale of modern slavery in Greater Manchester and ultimately within the UK.
 It is important to note that DTN referrals can be completely anonymous so no personally identifying details of the potential victim have to be shared.

-In addition to the NRM and DTN outlined above, any child that has been subject to modern slavery must be referred to the ICTA service provided by Barnardo's that was set up in 2014/2015.
-The benefits of the ICTA service have been invaluable in supporting children and could support in reducing missing and re-trafficking.
+In addition to the NRM and DTN outlined above, any child that has been subject to modern slavery must be referred to the ICTG service provided by Barnardo's that was set up in 2014/2015.
+The benefits of the ICTG service have been invaluable in supporting children and could support in reducing missing and re-trafficking.

 In addition to the official guidance and links provided above, if you would like to discuss any aspects of the NRM / DTN please feel free to use the contact section of this website and a member of the team will be in touch.